-The Huawei Watch is one of the best smartwatches in the market, but then again it should be, because it's also one of the most expensive.
+The Huawei Watch is one of the better smartwatches in the market, but then again it should be, because it was also one of the most expensive at launch.

 The extra money does mean you get more premium materials, build, and specs.
-There's no question the impressive circular screen is one of the best I've seen on a smartwatch.
+There's no question the circular screen is still very impressive.

-Android Wear has improved a lot recently, but it's identical on all devices, so that price isn't really buying you any more functionality.
+Android Wear improved a lot, but it's identical on all devices, so that price isn't really buying you any more functionality.

 It's a 'nice' addition that the current crop of Android Wear watches are now compatible with iPhone, although functionality is limited, and you're better off with either an Apple Watch, or getting an Android phone.

-If you're fully sold on the idea of smartwatches and want the best Android Wear watch around, the Huawei Watch is probably your best bet.
-If you're not so sure, and want to test the waters first, there are cheaper options available with the same functionality and, in the case of the Moto 360, a remarkably similar look.
+If you're not sure about Android Wear, and want to test the waters first, there are cheaper options available with the same functionality and, in the case of the Moto 360, a remarkably similar look.
 And if you're fully sold on the OS then there are newer, arguably better models available.